 Mothers can also opt to take eight months part-time leave, meaning they take on part-time hours at their place of work for the eight month period.

-Parents in Belgium are entitled to a birth allowance (Startbedrag), which can be claimed after 24 weeks of pregnancy and up to 5 years after the birth of the child.
+Parents in Belgium are entitled to a birth allowance (startbedraag/allocation de naissance), which can be claimed after 24 weeks of pregnancy and up to five years after the birth of the child.
 Normally the allowance is paid to the biological mother but it can be paid to the father, or a step-parent or oldest person in the household if neither biological parent is able to do so.

-You can apply for the Startbedrag through the National Office for Family Benefits for Salaried Persons, although those in employment usually make their application via their employer.
+Applications need to be made through the National Office for Family Benefits for Salaried Persons, although those in employment usually apply via their employer.
 The medical experts providing the pre-natal care will provide the relevant documentation and the actual pay-out will be made directly to the mother.
 You can expect to receive the money at some point after the eighth month of pregnancy, with the amount depending on how many children you already have.

 For a detailed breakdown of Belgian child benefit rates visit: www.kids.partena.be.

-- Office de la Naissance et de l’Enfance (ONE): www.one.be
+- Office de la Naissance et de l’Enfance (ONE)

-- Office for Family Benefits for Salaried Persons: www.famifed.be/home
+- Office for Family Benefits for Salaried Persons